Zuehlke/machines-code-people/articles/cya.md

 There are now two possibilities:

 A)	You start like hmmmm, this was one year ago and hmmm, actually I don’t know, but this is not from interest now let me go and fix the problem…. very bad idea!
-Your screwed…
+You're screwed…

 B)	You take the laptop and navigate to the list of architecture decisions, you show them the architecture decision with the evaluation and the approval.
 And now you say: “Can you excuse me?
 I have a problem to fix.”

 Of course: All characters and events in this article are entirely fictional ;-).

-Look I now you hate to document things and I know that you think you will remember anything.
+I know you hate to document things and I know that you think you will remember anything.
 But just take my advice for your career.
 Use CYA = Cover your ass.
 CYA has one simple rule: Document EVERY Decision => DED

 Yes, document every decision.
-Wether you are a Software Architect, Business Analyst, Consultant, Engineer, Developer, Manager or a fluffy unicorn dancing on a rainbow.
+Whether you are a Software Architect, Business Analyst, Consultant, Engineer, Developer, Manager or a fluffy unicorn dancing on a rainbow.

 Now how are you documenting a decision?